HARSHtheNINJA/HARSHtheNINJA/README.md

 - 🔭 I’m currently working on my portfolio
 - 👯 I’m looking to collaborate on **Web Development**
+- 🤔 I’m looking for help with Data Structures & Algorithms
+- 📫 How to reach me **kumar_harsh@outlook.in**
 - 👨‍💻You can also check out my portfolio at [https://harshtheninja.github.io/](https://harshtheninja.github.io/)

-- 📫 How to reach me **kumar_harsh@outlook.in**

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact **I think I am funny.**

 <h3 align="left">Connect with me:</h3>